 The Chairperson will then open the floor for comments from delegates on the Provisional Timetable and Chairs’ proposal.
 (5 minutes)

-The timetable will be approved with as .
+The timetable will be approved with the correction as informed by the Secretariat.
 The proposal of the Chair is also approved.

 The Chairperson will indicate that in order to smooth the work of the session and facilitate the generation of recommendations and agreements the plenary is asked to set up intra-sessional Working Groups.
 Statutory and suggested Working Groups and Chairs are as follows:

-Nominations Committee (, ; Name Surname, Country; Name Surname, Country; technical support Ö. Necmioğlu)
+Nominations Committee (Helene Hebert, France; Name Surname, Country; Name Surname, Country; technical support Ö. Necmioğlu)

 Recommendations Committee (Name Surname, Country; Name Surname, Country; Name Surname, Country; technical support Ö. Necmioğlu)